Elevate Rapid City - Workforce Development Scholarship

 - Applicant must plan to attend an accredited, post-secondary educational institution located in Rapid City, such as--but not limited to--the following schools: Black Hills Beauty College, Black Hills State University (classes being offered at Rapid City locations), Headlines Academy, National American University, Rapid City Extension Campus of Oglala Lakota College, South Dakota School of Mines & Technology, University Center-Rapid City, West River Extensions of South Dakota State University-Rapid City, University of South Dakota-Rapid City, and Western Dakota Tech.

-- Applicant must demonstrate a desire to pursue further education that will advance their skills in order to successfully participate in the business sector of Rapid City.
+- Applicant must demonstrate a desire to pursue further education that will advance their skills to successfully participate in the business sector of Rapid City.

 - Applicants must submit an official completed and signed scholarship application no later than April 15.
 A completed application includes the following: